 Add-on-Equipment leasing transaction that adds related equipment to an existing equipment lease.
 The term is used when additional equipment is financed using the same terms as the original transaction, such as Fair Market Value lease or $1.00 Purchase Option lease.
 The length of the add-on is almost always shorter, expiring on the same date as the original equipment lease.

-Advance Rental Payments-Periodic rental payments collected by the equipment lessor at the equipment lease inception and applied to the rentals due under the lease.
+Advance Rental Payments - Periodic rental payments collected by the equipment lessor at the equipment lease inception and applied to the rentals due under the lease.
 Advance rentals are applied to the payments owed; security deposits are not.

 Alternative Minimum Tax (AMT)-Separate tax calculation based on the taxpayer's regular taxable income, which is increased by the taxpayer's preferences for the year.
 The resulting amount is called the Alternative Minimum Taxable Income (AMTI).
-After certain exemptions and offsets, the taxpayer determines its AMT and is required to pay the larger amount of the regular tax or alternative minimum tax.
+After certain exemptions and offsets, the taxpayer determines their AMT and is required to pay the larger amount of the regular tax or alternative minimum tax.
 Among the preferences that can increase the taxpayer's AMTI is the accelerated portion of depreciation, making it more likely that a taxpayer who buys equipment may be subject to the AMT rather than the regular tax.

 Amortization-Process to gradually extinguish capital expenditures in periodic payments over a predetermined length of time.
 It refers to the breakdown of periodic loan payments into two components: the portion of the payment that reduces the principal, and the portion that reduces interest on the remaining balance.